MightyPork/TinyFrame/README.md

 that their structure (field sizes and checksum type) must be the same.
 There is a support for adding multi-threaded access to a shared instance using a mutex (via a callback stub).

+## Ports

+A partial port to Python can be found at [MightyPork/PonyFrame](https://github.com/MightyPork/PonyFrame)

 ## Frame structure

 All fields in the message frame have a configurable size (see the top of the header file).